equinor/appsec-fundamentals-authn-authz-cs/ex-10/doc/swapping_tech_for_episodes_api.md

 - Do the steps above
 - Test the API by
     - Using the Client GUI and the "Show Got Episodes"
-    - Exploring the api on PORT 3100 (you'll have to explore the routes to find proper paths)
+    - Exploring the api on PORT 3100 on path `/docs`
 - Explore the API differences by stopping the Python version and then starting the NodeJS version (back-and-forth)

 ## Discuss security issues and good practices